lizardfs/documentation/source/adminguide/replication.rst

 This goes into :ref:`mfsgoals.cfg.5` and sets custom goals 15,16 and 17::

   15 default_xor3 : $xor3 # simple xor with 3 data and 1 parity chunks on all
-                          # defined chunkservers.
+                          # defined chunk servers.
 Each set will be written to
-                          # 4 chunkservers but sets will be load balanced so
+                          # 4 chunk servers but sets will be load balanced so
-                          # all participating chunkservers will be utilized.
+                          # all participating chunk servers will be utilized.

   16 fast_read : $xor2 { ssd ssd hdd } # simple xor with 2 data and 1 parity
-                                       # utilizing only 2 chunkservers, ssd
+                                       # utilizing only 2 chunk servers, ssd
                                        # and hdd and writing 2 copies to the
-                                       # ssd chunkservers and one to the hdd
+                                       # ssd chunk servers and one to the hdd
-                                       # chunkserver.
+                                       # chunk server.

   17 xor5 : $xor5 { hdd _ }            # XOR with 5 data and 1 parity drive
                                        # and at least one part of each set
-                                       # written to the chunkserver labeled hdd
+                                       # written to the chunk server labeled
+                                       # hdd

 Applying, showing and listing goals works the same way as for :ref:`standard_goals`.